-Every passerby falls under Snake Hollow’s spell.
-Whether it is through the enchanting doorways and windows that beckon the viewer to enter, the maze-like shape and form, or its rudimentary building material, namely willow saplings; the sculpture encourages one to explore it in an actual physical way by walking in and out and around it.
-Kids may play in it and at times you can hear their little voices laughing but you may lose track of them, momentarily.
-There are plenty of passages and openings that encourage such interaction.
+Every passerby fell under Snake Hollow’s spell.
+Whether it is through the enchanting doorways and windows that beckon the viewer to enter, the maze-like shape and form, or its rudimentary building material, namely willow saplings; the sculpture encouraged one to explore it in an actual physical way by walking in and out and around it.
+Kids played in it and at times you could hear their little voices laughing but you may lose track of them, momentarily.
+There were plenty of passages and openings that encouraged such interaction.

 Sculptor Patrick Dougherty created this site-specific sculpture to naturally relate to and play off its surroundings at Bernheim.
-It is made of an environmentally friendly material, twigs, and the piece will eventually by recycled back to the earth in approximately two years.
-Nestled in to the meadow beside the Visitor Center, its shape is loosely based on two serpent/snake forms.
-Their heads are actually 5’ high huts standing side by side facing opposite directions in the center of the piece, each with its coiling tail creating a spiral form with undulating walls and passageways.
-The artist suggests loose associative references to serpent myths and petroglyphs in ancient cultures.
+It is made of an environmentally friendly material, willow, and the piece was eventually recycled back to the earth.
+Nestled in to the meadow beside the Visitor Center, its shape was loosely based on two serpent/snake forms.
+Their heads were actually 5’ high huts standing side by side facing opposite directions in the center of the piece, each with its coiling tail creating a spiral form with undulating walls and passageways.
+The artist suggested loose associative references to serpent myths and petroglyphs in ancient cultures.
 The directional movement is created by its form and underscored by placing the sticks, in swirling and rolling lines similar to the drawn marks on a page.
-From certain vantage points the piece seems to slither.
+From certain vantage points the piece seemed to slither.

-Snake Hollow is also designed to be a labyrinth or maze.
+Snake Hollow was also designed to be a labyrinth or maze.
 It was created to have a series of meandering paths both within the bodies of the snake forms and the corridors that surround them.
-This is the first maze-like configuration that Patrick Dougherty has challenged himself to make and one his largest pieces to date.
+It is the first maze-like configuration that Patrick Dougherty challenged himself to make and one his largest pieces to date.

-Patrick Dougherty arrives at his previously determined site with an idea in his head and a modest little sketch.
-He sizes up the amount of collected materials and the organizational capabilities and goes to work.
+Patrick Dougherty arrivesd at his previously determined site with an idea in his head and a modest little sketch.
+He sized up the amount of collected materials and the organizational capabilities and went to work.
 He has developed a series of techniques for creating the structure, the body and the surface of his work that he shares and teaches to his mostly volunteer work force.
 He is good at directing their energy and matching skill sets with the various tasks at hand.
 He says things like “try this approach” or “come work on this part for a while.”
-There are moments of absolute harmony between the volunteers and the piece as they work, gathering materials, problem solving, and weaving.
+There were moments of absolute harmony between the volunteers and the piece as they worked, gathered materials, problem solved, and wove.
 Fifty four volunteers, one fulltime assistant and the artist worked on this piece over the course of seventeen days.
 Bernheim staff cut, gathered and delivered willow saplings, a renewable resource, by the dump truck, until the last twig was threaded in to place.

 There is immediacy to the use of this natural material to which everyone can relate.
 It is a primal one that is embedded in memory, a primitive building material for both animal and humans.
 There is a sense of nature’s seamless forces at work.
 From simply being saplings found in the landscape to becoming a windswept architectural form, these sticks are transformed in to a sweeping organic structure.